Opening Day lineups and rotations for every team

 9. Andrés Giménez, SS

 Losing Bo Bichette will leave the Blue Jays searching for a new structure around Vladdy in the middle of the lineup, which likely means they’ll play the matchups more day to day.
-Get ready for a lot of different lineups over 162 games, with Santander perhaps the biggest variable of all.
+Get ready for a lot of different lineups over 162 games, especially with Anthony Santander expected to miss most of the season following shoulder surgery.

 Rotation